In the guide

 Sulphur dioxide is only permitted in burger meat containing a minimum 4% rusk or vegetable content, or sausages, and at a set level of 450 mg/kg.
 As it is an allergen, its presence must be declared.
 For further information on allergen labelling see 'Food allergens & intolerance'.

 If any meat product contains added proteins originating from a different animal, this must be stated in the name of the food.

 If you produce or sell uncooked cured or uncured meat products with the appearance of a cut, joint, slice, portion or carcase of meat, and contain more than 5% water, you must include the words 'added water' in the name of the food.

 If the meat product contains any other added ingredients apart from these, whether or not this needs to be included in the name of the food should be determined on a case-by-case basis in accordance EU Regulation (EU) No 1169/2011 on the provision of food information to consumers.

 A limited number of types of fresh meat have 'protected designation of origin' status, based on breed, geographical origin or farming method.
-A complete list of registered products from the UK is available on the GOV.UK website.Back to top
+More information on protected food names, including a list of UK registered names, is available on the GOV.UK website.Back to top

 Fresh meat: beef and veal

 Beef and veal must be labelled in compliance with the Beef and Veal Labelling Regulations 2010 and the Beef and Veal Labelling (Wales) Regulations 2011.
 Please see 'Labelling of beef'.Back to top

 Fresh meat: pork, poultry, mutton, lamb & goat